Julie's: Product issues

-In October 2008, Julie’s biscuits were found to be contaminated with melanine-tainted ammonium bicarbonate from factories in China.
+In October 2008, Julie’s biscuits were found to be contaminated with melamine-tainted ammonium bicarbonate from factories in China.
 Product stocks were recalled and destroyed while orders were withdrawn.
 Julie’s reputation took a hit and customers lost faith.
 This resulted in a loss of approximately RM14 million linked to the milk scandal.

 With the support of the Malaysia External Trade Development Corp (MATRADE) and the Ministry of Health, they were able to recover from the crisis.
 In 2014, Julie's brought in RM280 million in sales.